Civic Engagement Coordinator

-My name is Cynthia Chockalingam; I am a first-year at the University of Southern California, where I study International Relations [IR].
-I come from a Tamil family where I was surrounded by Tamil culture.
-I grew up in a family that stood for Tamil rights as the Indian government imposed Hindi, indigenous communities faced castism, and Tamil people in Sri Lanka faced genocide.
-As this entire community is facing challenges in South Asia, I became passionate about Tamil human rights.
+Cynthia Chockalingam currently serves as the Civil Rights Unit Intern and Civic Engagement Coordinator.
+She is a second-year at the University of Southern California, where she studies International Relations [IR].
+She grew up in a family that stood for Tamil rights as the Indian government imposed Hindi, indigenous communities faced castism, and Tamil people in Sri Lanka faced genocide.
+As this entire community is facing challenges in South Asia, she became passionate about Tamil human rights.